Brainicism/bgutil-ytdlp-pot-provider/README.md

 python3 -m pip install -U bgutil-ytdlp-pot-provider
 ```

-This will automatically install [coletdjnz's POT plugin framework](https://github.com/coletdjnz/yt-dlp-get-pot) if haven't installed it yet.

 #### Manual:

-1. Make sure you have [coletdjnz's POT plugin framework](https://github.com/coletdjnz/yt-dlp-get-pot) installed already (must be at least version 0.1.1 or newer).
-2. Download the latest release zip from [releases](https://github.com/Brainicism/bgutil-ytdlp-pot-provider/releases).
-Install it by placing the zip into one of the [plugin folders](https://github.com/yt-dlp/yt-dlp#installing-plugins).
+1. Download the latest release zip from [releases](https://github.com/Brainicism/bgutil-ytdlp-pot-provider/releases).
+2. Install it by placing the zip into one of the [plugin folders](https://github.com/yt-dlp/yt-dlp#installing-plugins).

 ## Usage